NyxTheDark/Project-elevate-labs/README.md

-# Educational Keylogger with Encrypted Data Exfiltration
+#Keylogger with Encrypted Data Exfiltration

 ## ⚠️ CRITICAL ETHICAL WARNING ⚠️

-**THIS SOFTWARE IS STRICTLY FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY!**
+**THIS SOFTWARE IS STRICTLY FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY!
+USER IS SOLELY RESPONSIBLE FOR HIS ACTIONS.**

 ### Legal Notice

-Unauthorized use of keylogger software is **ILLEGAL** in most jurisdictions and can result in:
+Unauthorized use of any kind of keylogger software is **ILLEGAL** can result in:
 - Criminal prosecution
 - Civil lawsuits
 - Severe fines and penalties